 The main gaps between what we want for this area, and what we currently have relate to sedimentation, and a lack of indigenous terrestrial and marine biodiversity.
-To achieve our future aspirations for the wetlands and saltmarsh ecological band, Whaka-Ora, Healthy Harbour will focus on re-establishing the natural drainage paths and the coastal wetlands and enhancement of the saltmarsh at the head of the bay and Teddington, developing a programme to target erosion and sedimentation, identifying and managing key pollution sources and contaminants, including developing and implementing an integrated freshwater and marine water quality monitoring programme, developing a landscape scale biodiversity plan to guide habitat protection, restoration, planting and pest and weed management priorities, supporting community planting initiatives, supporting the preparation of a mahinga kai habitat map, and considering how regional and district planning processes can better support the goals of Whaka-Ora, Healthy Harbour.
+To achieve our future aspirations for the wetlands and saltmarsh ecological band, Whaka-Ora, Healthy Harbour will focus on re-establishing the natural drainage paths and the coastal wetlands and enhancement of the saltmarsh at the head of the bay and Teddington.
+The band will benefit from upstream actions; developing a programme to target erosion and sedimentation, and key pollution sources and contaminants, including developing and implementing an integrated freshwater and marine water quality monitoring programme, developing a landscape scale biodiversity plan to guide habitat protection, restoration, planting and pest and weed management priorities, supporting community planting initiatives, supporting the preparation of a mahinga kai habitat map, and considering how regional and district planning processes can better support the goals of Whaka-Ora, Healthy Harbour.